techery/AndroidImageZoomCrop/README.md

 # AndroidImageZoomCrop
-Android library for crop images like in Twitter and Facebook.
+Android view library for crop images like in Twitter and Facebook.
-Should be good for cover photo
+Should be good for cropping cover photos.

 ![JitPack release](https://img.shields.io/github/tag/techery/AndroidImageZoomCrop.svg?label=JitPack)